Universal relation between $C_{T}$ and the CFT Weyl anomaly: Universal relation between C T and c from CFT derivations

 Let us take a shortcut to avoid gymnastics with the many indices.
-If we restrict ourselves to acting on the transverse-traceless part of the metric fluctuation $h$ and go to momentum space, we can employ a useful identity worked out by Erdmenger and Osborn, see \cite{Erdmenger:1997wy}, together with the fact that ${\cal E}^{W}_{abcd,efgh}$ is a projector.
-Back to position space, the quadratic expansion reads
+If we restrict ourselves to acting on the transverse-traceless part of the metric fluctuation $h$ and go to momentum space, we can employ a useful identity worked out by Erdmenger and Osborn~\cite{Erdmenger:1997wy}, together with the fact that $\mathcal{E}^{W}_{abcd,efgh}$ is a projector.
+Returning to position space, the quadratic expansion reads

-Functional derivatives produce a factor of 2 and two more factors of 2 from the definition of the energy-momentum tensor, and the quartic operator $\Delta^T_{ab,cd}$ on transverse traceless tensors simply produces $(\partial^2)^2$ times identity.
-So, the missing numerical factor is simply $\#=d$.
-Comparing both sides of the equality, we arrive within the CFT to the universal relation
+Functional derivatives produce a factor of 2 and two more factors of 2 from the definition of the energy-momentum tensor, and the quartic operator $\Delta^T_{ab,cd}$ on transverse-traceless tensors simply produces $(\partial^2)^2$ times the identity.
+So, the missing numerical factor is $\#=d$.
+Comparing both sides of the equality, we arrive via the CFT at the universal relation